Charlie Pace: Development

-At the 2009 San Diego Comic-Con, Dominic Monaghan returned and confirmed that he would be back in Losts final season as Charlie Pace for three episodes.
+At the 2009 San Diego Comic-Con, Dominic Monaghan returned and confirmed that he would be back in Losts final season as Charlie for three episodes.

 Reception

 Chris Carabott responded positively to the utilization of the character in "The Moth", mentioning, "Dini and Johnson use the various talents of some of the "losties" to further emphasize Charlie's uselessness," and "Charlie's development throughout the episode is striking."
 However, he did express dissatisfaction at how he was used in season two, believing it took away from a "gem of an episode."
 In "Homecoming", he commented on his "good nature" and mentioned his flashback "does a great job of contrasting the Charlie we now know on the island."

 In his review of "Live Together, Die Alone", Scott Brown of Entertainment Weekly said the writers were "trying to make us hate Charlie," calling him "deeply annoying".

 In a review of season three's penultimate episode, Chris Carabott said Charlie's flashbacks could "send shivers up our collective spines," and said he was "annoying at times."
 Nonetheless, he called the character "someone we can respect."
 Entertainment Weekly's Jeff Jensen said Charlie "was ready for the spotlight", and Monaghan gave his "best performance yet"."
 On BuddyTV, his flashbacks were described as bringing audiences "closer to Charlie's human aspect", and it was noted the episode was "wildly successful" in turning Charlie into a relatable character.

 The website Television Without Pity ranked him 7th in a list of Lost's "10 Most Worthless Characters", dubbing his backstory "Oasis: Behind the Music".
 Contrastingly, in a list of the show's "10 Best Backstories", he was ranked 8th.
 A poll by E!
 Online named him as the character fans would most like to see return at 43.4% of the vote, more than 30 percentage points higher than his nearest rival.